Editorial by Industrial Quick Search

 Features of Magnetic Sheets

-• Retains magnetic properties (long service life)
+• Long-lasting magnetic properties for extended service life

-• Maximum operating temperature 176 °F (80 °C)
+• Maximum operating temperature: 176 °F (80 °C)

-• UV coating for cleaner conduct
+• Optional UV coating for enhanced printability and surface cleanliness

-• Available with plain, white, buff, or standard acrylic sticky backing
+• Available with plain, white, buff, or standard acrylic sticky backing to suit multiple applications

 Magnet Sheets